 - After the baby/babies are here, parents may need a consultation in their home when breastfeeding challenges appear.
 Sore nipples, questions about milk supply, concerns over baby's growth pattern or latch or positioning challenges are very common concerns and warrant a consultation.

 - As babies grow, families may have questions about issues as varied as teething, growth concerns, return to work, weaning with love, starting solids, and more.

-Breastfeeding mothers may need consultations for other circumstances, such as breastfeeding an adoptive baby, breastfeeding multiples, breastfeeding after a breast surgery, tandem nursing (nursing through and after a pregnancy), and consulting with an IBCLC and her health team to make a plan to protect breastfeeding through a medical challenge.
+Parents may need consultations for other circumstances, such as chestfeeding, breastfeeding an adoptive baby, breastfeeding multiples, breastfeeding after a breast, nipple, or top surgery or injury, tandem nursing (nursing through and after a pregnancy), and consulting with an IBCLC as a part of the health team to make a plan to protect breastfeeding through a medical challenge.

 I am an IBCLC, which is the gold standard in lactation help.
-I have worked with thousands of mothers and babies over the course of my career.
-My goal is to provide tools for mothers to meet their own breastfeeding goals and work closely with families and their health care providers to support and adapt as circumstances change in the breastfeeding relationship.
+I have worked with thousands of dyads (parent/child couplets) over the course of my career since beginning caring for families in 2001.
+My goal is to provide tools for parents to meet their own breastfeeding goals and work closely with families and their health care providers to support and adapt as circumstances change in the breastfeeding relationship.